 Mother of Thyme Perfect for rough ground cover.
 Pale lilac flowers, pungent citrus scent.
 Red cast to leaves in winter.
 This one you can walk on and mow.
 To 4".

 hybrida Rose-scented Our new favorite Thyme.
 Sweet rose scent and attractive blue-green leaves.
 Low mounding plants, mauve flowers.
 Mat former.
 3-4" high.
 Try a sprig in a cup of Darjeeling tea.

 - Thymus coccineus arcticus Creeping Red Showy fragrant prostrate form w/pink flowers; turns maroon in winter.

 Verbascum hybrida Verbascums are knockout bloomers and provide much cut flower material for the arranger, being 'cut and come again'.
-Forming deep fangy-taproots, they resent being moved.Bright warm flowers in shades of apricot to cherry to plum on slender spikes, all with lavender-magenta eyes and rugose green leaves.
+Forming deep fangy-taproots, they resent being moved.Magnificent cutting flower or for the cottage garden in shades of cherry and strawberry pink, to deepest raspberry on slender spikes, all with deep pink eyes and softly rugose green leaves.
 Adores rich soil and full to part sun.
 Drought tolerant once established.
 Try pairing it with a nice blue sage.
-To 2-3'.
+To 3' in rich soil.

 For the kitchen garden:

 Tasty, aromatic, tempting...edibles herbs & fruit we would not want to be without.
 Annuals in 3" deep pots, $3.00, perennials as marked.

 Basil: Richly fragrant and flavorful variety, great for tea, jelly, fruit salads and salsas.
 Pretty pink flowers and reddish foliage.
 Keeps its scent when dried, nice in potpourris too.